 is a well-known poet and prize-winning author for children.
-His most recent book Scramasax was published by Quercus last year.
+His most recent book Scramasax was published by Quercus earlier this year.

 The Seeing Stone won the Guardian Childrenís Fiction Award, the Smarties Prize Bronze Medal, and the Tir na n-Og Award.
 The trilogy has won worldwide critical acclaim and has been translated into twenty-five languages.